deohs/r_onramp/Introduction.md

 Usually, you manipulate data in memory and then save it to a file or database when you are done working with it.

-While you could copy text results shown to the screen and paste them elsewhere, this method will be of limited use.
+While you could copy text results shown to the screen and paste them elsewhere, this method should be avoided.

 ## Orientation: Panes and Tabs

 Each pane has two grey buttons in the upper left which allow you to minimize or maximize the pane.
-Maximizing just increases the height, not the width.
+Maximizing increases the height, not the width.

 Each pane has one or more tabs which allow you to pick what you view in that pane.